Sedley Baptist Church

 SECTION V. PARLIAMENTARY PROCEDURE

-All business conferences of the church shall be conducted in accordance with the guiding rule and principles set forth in Robert’s Rules of Order Revised.
+All business conferences of the church shall be conducted in accordance with the guiding rule and principles set forth in Robert’s Rules of Order Newly Revised 11th Edition.

 ARTICLE III